TheEarnest/Potential-Predictability/README.md

 Author: Mao-Lin Shen (E-mail: maolin.shen@uib.no)

-  * Notes for Script Developing:
-    * Should noted where is the main scripts sitting
-    * Should add the sctipt for calculating PPP with observation
-    * Should add a matlab script for ploting results of vertical section (mainly for MICOM)
   * Figures of the PPP for different levels are not shown because there are too many levels and GitHub can only present the web-page if the page size is smaller than 1MB.

 ## Analysis: